 Our very first Retail Hive Live in New York was a tremendous success with over 60 senior retailers from some of the biggest brands across the US, including Bloomingdales, Brooks Brothers, Farfetch, Giorgio Armani, Hugo Boss, Macy's, PepsiCo and YOOX NET-A-PORTER.
-We opened with an insightful presentation from our Chairman, Tim Ceci - former VP of Outlet Stores and Warehouse Sales at Barneys New York
+We opened with an insightful presentation from our Chairman, Tim Ceci - former VP, Retail Stores & Operations Management at CELINE; former VP, Outlet Stores & Warehouse Sales at Barneys New York.

-Tim suggested that the recipe for outstanding customer experience (CX) revolves around the perfect mix of organizational culture and team; stressing the importance of investing to support internal development and understanding the critical elements of your brand/organisation.
+Tim suggested that the recipe for outstanding customer experience (CX) revolves around the perfect mix of organizational culture and team; stressing the importance of investing to support internal development and understanding the critical elements of your brand/ organisation.
 He recommended brands "prepare well" and reminded us that CX has always been important - nothing has changed there!
 One of the biggest takeaways from the day was that, contrary to popular belief, all brands and retailers seem to be facing the exact same challenges at the same time.
 This reassurance encouraged a community of openness and sharing, through which we unearthed key outcomes including: